 As this is a Gordon Rule course, you are required to complete a certain number of major writing assignments.
 The FIU Writing Center (https://case.fiu.edu/writingcenter/) is a great source for help and feedback as you are working on your essays.
-The assignment links will also include links to MLA resources in case you're not familiar with that particular citation style.
+The assignment links will also include links to MLA resources in case you are not familiar with that particular citation style.

-Writing Essays

-Assignments Notes

-Writing Assignment 1 Virtual Pilgrimage .
-For this writing assignment, you will need to visit three of the nine provided virtual sites and write an insightful essay that demonstrates a general understanding of the importance of each of the sites within its religious tradition (1,500 - 1,800 words, double-spaced, MLA formatting).
+Writing Assignments Notes Writing Virtual Pilgrimage.
+For this writing assignment, you will need to visit three of the Assignment 1 nine provided virtual sites and write an insightful essay that demonstrates a general understanding of the importance of each of the sites within its religious tradition (1,500 - 1,800 words, double-spaced, MLA formatting).
 Detailed instructions will be provided in the assignment link.
-This assignment will include both a draft and a final version so that you can get feedback and receive the best grade possible on your final version.

-Please note that the draft is part of the total grade for the assignment, so you want to take advantage of the opportunity.
+This assignment will include both a draft and a final version so that you can get feedback and receive the best grade possible on your final.
+The draft will be part of your total grade for the assignment.
 Writing Assignment 2 Topic Essay.
 This essay will be a topic of your choice related to religion - hopefully something fun that you would like to explore.
-The topic will be approved by the professor and you must utilize at least two scholarly or academic sources.
+The topic will be approved by the professor and you must utilize at least one scholarly or academic source.
 Other additional sources are fine, but the one scholarly source is a must.
 This essay is 1,200 - 1,500 words and should also be double-spaced and use MLA formatting, which includes a works cited page.
-This assignment will also include both a draft (for points) and a final version so that you can get feedback and receive the best grade possible on the final version.
+This assignment will also include both a draft and a final version so that you can get feedback and receive the best grade possible on the final version.
+The draft will be part of your total grade for the assignment.